 About Sarah LuAnn

-Sarah LuAnn Perkins creates charming illustrations with a classic children's book vibe.
-Her work has an handmade printmaking look, so many are surprised to learn that her illustrations are created almost entirely on a computer.
+Sarah LuAnn Perkins is an illustrator-author of whimsical stories for the children's publishing market.
+Her illustrations have the look of handmade prints, so many are surprised to learn that they are created entirely on a computer.
 Steampunk, folk, and fairy tales are common sources of inspiration, though any good story will do.
 She enjoys creating work full of wit, wonder, and whimsy.

 Sarah grew up in Salt Lake City, Utah and received a BFA in illustration from Brigham Young University.
-She now lives in Upstate NY with her husband and two kids.
-She is a member of SCBWI, acting as the Illustration Coordinator for the Eastern NY region.
+She now lives in Upstate NY with her husband and two kids, and is the Illustration Coordinator for the SCBWI Eastern Upstate NY region.

 Follow Sarah LuAnn